 When the cave is open, it is safe for people to visit, using the proper equipment.

-Current status: The cave is open
+Current status: The cave is closed

 The cave and the trail that leads to it are not accessible for persons with reduced mobility, and stroller access is also difficult.
 Exploration of the cave is not advised for children under seven years of age.